Alcmaeonidae: Later years: Pericles and Alcibiades

 The Alcmaeonidae were said to have negotiated for an alliance with the Persians during the Persian Wars, despite the fact that Athens was leading the resistance to the Persian invasion.
 In Herodotus' The Histories, the Alcmaeonidae were accused of sending a shield as a warning signal for the Persians, something that Herodotus, in his opinion, refused to believe that the Alcmaeonidae could be traitors to Athens.
 In addition, many scholars have debated over the veracity of the story of the shield signal, some believing that it was a ploy to slander the Alcmaeonidae, others that it was just a tale that had gained traction and had no truth.

 Pericles and Alcibiades also belonged to the Alcmaeonidae, and during the Peloponnesian War the Spartans referred to the family's curse in an attempt to discredit Pericles.
 Pericles led Athens from roughly 461 to 429 BC, in what is sometimes referred to as the "Age of Pericles."
 He is credited in part for the transformation of Athens into an empire through the Delian League.
 Pericles promoted the arts and literature, and it is principally through his efforts that Athens acquired the reputation of being the educational and cultural center of the ancient Greek world.
 He started an ambitious project that generated most of the surviving structures on the Acropolis, including the Parthenon.
 This project beautified and protected the city, exhibited its glory, and gave work to its people.
 Pericles' Funeral Oration is nowadays synonymous with the struggle for participatory democracy and civic pride.
 He eventually would succumb to the Plague of Athens that ran rampant during this time, killing numerous people.

-Alcibiades was a prominent orator, general, and statesmen of Athens as well; however, he would end up switching sides from Athens to Sparta during the Peloponnesian War several times.
-He was an aggressive advocate for the Sicilian Expedition for Athens, but eventually fled to Sparta after accusation of sacrilege.
-According to some scholars, Alcibiades was an invincible general and wherever he went, victory would follow him; had he led the army in Sicily, the Athenians would have avoided disaster and, had his countrymen followed his advice at Aegospotami, Lysander would have lost and Athens would have ruled Greece.
-Alcibiades also tried to ally with the Persians after he was accused of impiety, but Thucydides claims this was due to him wanting to be restored in Athens by the Persians, ultimately failing to achieve his goal.
-The family would eventually disappear from prominence after Athens's defeat in the Peloponnesian War.
+Alcibiades was a prominent orator, general, and statesman of Athens as well; however, he would end up switching sides from Athens to Sparta several times during the Peloponnesian War.
+He was an aggressive advocate for the Sicilian Expedition, and eventually fled to Sparta after accusations of sacrilege.
+According to some scholars, Alcibiades was an invincible general and wherever he went, victory would follow; had he led the army in Sicily, the Athenians would have avoided disaster and, had his countrymen followed his advice at Aegospotami, Lysander would have lost and Athens would have ruled Greece.
+Alcibiades also tried to ally with the Persians after he was accused of impiety, but Thucydides claims this was due to him wanting to be restored in Athens by the Persians.
+Ultimately failing to achieve this goal.
+The family would eventually disappear from prominence after the defeat of Athens in the Peloponnesian War.